 The cast and production team should not be afraid to respond with questions if anything is unclear and making sure that they are responding to the emails in a timely manner.
 As part of the theatre company that I am with, we make sure that everyone knows that they need to let the SM Know that they received the rehearsal report and to acknowledge any notes that were meant for them.
 An unwritten rule of thumb for my theatre group is that the reply all button when responding to an email should be your best friend.

-I know that for me, I volunteered to be run crew at the start of rehearsals and although it would be another 6-8 weeks before I was actually needed at rehearsals.
+I know that for me, I volunteered to be running crew at the start of rehearsals and although it would be another 6-8 weeks before I was actually needed at rehearsals.
 I still appreciated getting the emails and being kept in the loop of things.
 It helped my anxiety and made things easier when I did finally meet everyone face to face.
 For being new, it was nice not being completely lost.

 I must say though, that nothing is ever guaranteed.
-That even with a breakdown in communication, a show can be still be successful as long as everyone is doing their job.
-I have worked on several shows with different levels of communication and all the shows turned out to be sell outs and well-liked by the patrons.
+That even with a breakdown in communication, a show can still be successful as long as everyone is doing their job.
+I have worked on several shows with different levels of communication and all the shows turned out to be sellouts and well-liked by the patrons.
 However good communication, when done correctly and effectively makes things a whole lot easier.